LensPlaysGames/LensorOS/README2.md

 ---

 ### Launching LensorOS using the Build System <a name="developers-go-here"></a>
-NOTE: There is no automation anything except QEMU for now.
+NOTE: There is no automation for anything except QEMU for now.
   There are, however, instructions on how to setup a virtual machine in VirtualBox and VMWare Workstation Player.